AnteDu/Sentiment-analysis-of-twitter-data/README.md

 # sentiment analysis of twitter data
-   clean_tweets.txt provide twitter data which be cleaned AFINN-111.txt provide a list of pre-computed sentiment score
+   clean_tweets.txt provide twitter data which be cleaned;
+   AFINN-111.txt provide a list of pre-computed sentiment score;